margaretmf/margaretmf.github.io/creativewriting.md

 There's a song in your heart for you to sing.

 You're a masterpiece.
-There's an image in your mind for you to pain.
+There's an image in your mind for you to paint.

 <br>